 3. Self Discovery.
 Writing circles will give rise to surprises.
 You will discover talents you've yet to claim.
 I discovered I could write poetry (and I hated poetry in high school).
 A sacred circle of women is an energy conduit to your true self.
 As you trust more and more, with every writing session, who you are comes to the forefront.

 Are you ready to awaken your true self?
 I invite you into the sacred circle.
 Will you join us?
-Register for my Writing Circles Community.
-You'll get weekly writing prompts, access to a luscious writing community and an opportunity to launch a new YOU.
+Register for my Wild Creatrix Unleashed.
+You'll get to participate in weekly writing circles, access to a luscious writing community and an opportunity to launch a new YOU.